FlyoverWorks/forecasts-api-docs/source/includes/_questions.md

 site_id | integer | The id of the site that this question belongs to starts_at | datetime | The date & time that this question started accepting forecasts state | string | The current state of the question.
-Options enumerated in [question states](#question-states) type | string | The internal question type (e.g. prediction market, binary prediction market, opinion pool) updated_at | datetime | The date & time that this question was last updated use_ordinal_scoring | boolean | Whether or not this question uses ordinal scoring for calculating Brier scores voided_at | datetime | The date & time that this question was voided.
+Options enumerated in [question states](#question-states) type | string | The internal question type updated_at | datetime | The date & time that this question was last updated use_ordinal_scoring | boolean | Whether or not this question uses ordinal scoring for calculating Brier scores voided_at | datetime | The date & time that this question was voided.
 Blank if the question has not been voided.
 A voided question will not be resolved or scored.